devdriven05/NGO-Volunteer-Dashboard/README.md

 ✅ The code posted so far is fully working.
 🚀 The project is still under development and can be further enhanced — for example, by adding PhonePe integration to enable users to donate directly to NGO projects.

-💼 Like this project?
+🚀 Like this project?
+Want the full version or custom features?
-If you liked this project and are looking to collaborate, hire, or even offer an internship opportunity, feel free to reach out:
+I can develop it for you – reach out for pricing!
-📧 jvsaarathi@gmail.com
+📬 jvsaarathi@gmail.com

 ## Attribution
 This project was created by Jaladhanki Venkata Sai Aarathi.
 If you use or modify this project, please provide proper credit.